 Creation Care

-The Creation Care (CC) Ministry at St. Peter’s in the Woods was formed to honor and care for God’s good creation, acknowledging the interdependence of all life on Earth, and by encouraging environmental sustainability through education, advocacy, and action.
+Our Creation Care Ministry at St. Peter’s in the Woods is dedicated to the work of healing and restoring the Earth, God's good creation.
+We acknowledge the interdependence of all life on Earth and encourage environmental sustainability through education, worship, and action.

-Through CC, we focus our stewardship on protecting the earth’s resources and restoring healthy, sustainable ecological systems on our church property and the world.
+Through Creation Care, we focus our stewardship on protecting the earth’s resources and restoring healthy, sustainable ecological systems on our church property and the world.
 We do this by:

 • Deepening our understanding of our call from God to care for creation by infusing creation care into our worship and spiritual study.